Preparation Program Recognition

 For the majority of its program recognition work, CEC partners with the Council for the Accreditation of Educator Preparation (CAEP) .
 Both CEC and CAEP view the foundation of a strong profession as a shared body of specialized knowledge and skill based on research, and public confidence that professionals are prepared to practice.
 CAEP is built on the premise that strong professions depend upon “collective organization” and that accrediting bodies in the “mature professions” have played a catalytic role as the repositories of the consensus about the professions’ specialized knowledge and skill.

-Preparation programs professionally recognized by CEC
+Special education teacher preparation programs professionally recognized by CEC

 CEC Initial and Advanced Specialty Sets

 While the seven initial and advanced CEC Preparation Standards with the major elements describe the specialized knowledge and skill to practice safely and effectively at initial and advanced levels, CEC uses the specialized content, issues, vocabulary, interventions, settings, etc. of specialty sets to inform the CEC Preparation Standards.
-So all special education preparation programs will use either the initial or advanced CEC Preparation Standards as informed by the appropriate specailty set.
+So all special education preparation programs will use either the initial or advanced CEC Preparation Standards as informed by the appropriate specialty set.
 For guidance on selecting the appropriate specialty set for a preparation program, see Initial and Advanced Specialty Sets Flowchart.

 CEC Program Reviewer Resources